konkam/ExactWrightFisher.jl/README.md

 # How to install the package

-Press `]` in the Julia interpreter to enter the Pkg mode.
+Press `]` in the Julia interpreter to enter the Pkg mode and input:

 ```julia
 pkg> add https://github.com/konkam/ExactWrightFisher.jl